sapcc/limes/docs/operators/config.md

   replica and replica capacity quotas set to the same value as the share and share capacity quotas.
 (This makes sense since the shares themselves also use up replica quota.)
-If `replication_enabled` is false or unset, the replica quotas will be set to 0 instead.
+If `replication_enabled` is false or unset, the replica quotas will not be set.
 - Besides the share-type-specific quotas, the general quotas are set to the sum across all share types.